Updated 13th May 2021

 This page compiles resources by Owen Cotton-Barratt, Julia Wise, CEA Community Health workshop sessions, and suggestions from the CEA groups and community health teams.

-If your group is experiencing community health issues, reach out to Julia Wise and Sky Mayhew from CEA’s community health team, or visit Julia during her office hours.
+If your group is experiencing issues, reach out to Julia Wise and Sky Mayhew from CEA’s community health team, or visit Julia during her office hours.

 - The Importance of Being Welcoming

 Community Health refers to our community’s ability to grow and produce value in the future.

 From CEA’s strategy

 Bringing people into the community is important, but EA’s discussion norms, culture, and reputation are also big determinants of our long-term success.
 How we discuss ideas is vitally important because it shapes our ability to learn more, uncover mistakes we’re making, and resolve uncertainties and disagreements.
 Additionally, EA’s internal culture, reputation, and demographics affect who feels comfortable engaging with our community.
 We think it’s important that we build a healthy intellectual culture, a positive reputation, and an inclusive community.
 If we fail to do so, a lot of the movement’s potential could be squandered.